-The answer of this question is no VPN does not make you anonymous.
-No doubt VPN provider Protect your privacy from ISP, government and hackers but still they know who you are, and can see what are you doing on the internet.
-Why so most of VPN services claim they are providing privacy not anonymity.
+The answer to this question is no VPN does not make you anonymous.
+No doubt VPN providers Protect your privacy from ISP, government, and hackers but still they know who you are, and can see what are you doing on the internet.
+Why do most VPN services claim they are providing privacy, not anonymity.

-The first notable things is many VPS providers promise to protect privacy of users, but this promise is not worth because the digital ink are printed on the logs if they keep it. and they provide the Logs to the government, whenever they asked.
-No single staff of VPN providers will go to the jail or ruin their business For protecting privacy of their customers.
+The first notable thing is many VPS providers promise to protect the privacy of users, but this promise is not worth it because the digital ink is printed on the logs if they keep it. and they provide the Logs to the government, whenever they asked.
+No single staff of VPN providers will go to jail or ruin their business For protecting the privacy of their customers.
 If the data exist then it is accessible for VPN provider’s staff, They can handover two other person several times.

-So if you think the promise made by VPN providers are not fulfill their if statement if they are storing the log. so keep in mind before using the VPN Service.
+So if you think the promise made by VPN providers are not fulfilling their if statement if they are storing the log. so keep in mind before using the VPN Service.

-If you want to use VPN Service for protecting privacy then prefer “no logs” provider, and they will do that.
-But if the provider claims to keep no logs, how can we trust on him?
-We just have to take his words nothing else. why so the Edward Snowden refer to use TOR.
+If you want to use VPN Service for protecting privacy then prefer a “no logs” provider, and they will do that.
+But if the provider claims to keep no logs, how can we trust him?
+We just have to take his words nothing else. why so the Edward Snowden refers to use TOR.

 When the matter of choosing a VPN provider for the trust then how do you know a provider can be trusted?
-Well many privacy oriented VPN providers have built their business over the promising privacy, and they never want to lose their customers.
+Well, many privacy-oriented VPN providers have built their business over-promising privacy, and they never want to lose their customers.

 Real Time Tracking:

-That’s good and exciting news, if you found VPN Service Provider with “no logs”, And it should be understood that service provider protect your privacy if he doesn’t keep logs.
-But how my question is this “ don’t you have doubt on protecting privacy?”
+That’s good and exciting news, if you found VPN Service Provider with “no logs”, And it should be understood that the service provider protects your privacy if he doesn’t keep logs.
+But now my question is this “ don’t you have doubt about protecting privacy?”

 I have, let me explain.

-There is no doubt if the VPN providers does not keep logs your privacy is protected, but what about real time tracking?
+There is no doubt if the VPN providers do not keep logs your privacy is protected, but what about real-time tracking?

-Yes, the VPN provider can monitor users internet activity in real time, because all of your data is routed through VPN server.
-This is happened because it is essential for troubleshooting.
+Yes, the VPN provider can monitor users’ internet activity in real-time, because all of your data is routed through a VPN server.
+This happens because it is essential for troubleshooting.

-Still many VPN providers have promised neither monitor users activity in real-time nor keep logs unless necessary for troubleshooting.
+Still, many VPN providers have promised neither to monitor user’s activity in real-time nor to keep logs unless necessary for troubleshooting.
 That is good and pleasurable.
-What are the Government of most countries can legally demand that a service provider must keep user logs, and provide gov. whenever they asked.
+What are the governments of most countries can legally demand that a service provider must keep user logs, and provide gov. whenever they asked.

-The another interesting thing about keeping no logs, any VPN provider that care about protecting users privacy but use shared IPs.
-If the VPN service provider use shared IPs, He will have to keep the detail about assigned IP addresses.
-Because assigning Same IP address for multiple users will raise the problem on the internet. and it is difficult to manage these things without keeping logs.
+Another interesting thing about keeping no logs, any VPN provider that cares about protecting user’s privacy but uses shared IPs.
+If the VPN service provider uses shared IPs, He will have to keep the detail about assigned IP addresses.
+Because assigning the Same IP address for multiple users will raise the problem on the internet. and it is difficult to manage these things without keeping logs.
 Even if a provider sold wish to do so.

 What does “no logs” mean?
 Uses logs vs. connection logs: